 - Do monitor cash – both current and future.

 - Do ensure you have good internal information systems so that you always know where you are financially.

 - Good systems and information equals good control equals profitability.

 - Do understand where you’re going.
 You need a strategy and a plan of how to achieve it.

-- Do use your plans and financial information as a central management tool to monitor your progress.
+- Do use your plans and financial information to monitor your progress.

-- Don’t economise on having a competent accounts team with good computer systems to give you financial control.
+- Don’t economise on having a good accounts team with up-to-date computer systems to give you financial control.